-In accordance with the BCBCA, our Articles provide that an annual general meeting must be held at least once in each calendar year, and not more than 15 months after the last annual reference date, at such time and place as may be determined by the directors.
-If an annual meeting for election of directors is not An annual meeting of shareholders may be held at a held on the date designated or an action by written location outside British Columbia if the location for the consent to elect directors in lieu of an annual meeting meeting is provided for in the Articles or, if the Articles has not been taken within 30 days after the date do not restrict the company from holding a meeting designated for the annual meeting, or if no date has outside of British Columbia, at a location approved as been designated, for a period of 13 months after the required by the Articles (and if not so specified then as later of the last annual meeting or the last action by approved by ordinary resolution of the shareholders). written consent to elect directors in lieu of an annual Our Articles permit the directors to approve a location meeting, the Delaware Court of Chancery may for the annual general meeting that is outside of British summarily order a meeting to be held upon the Columbia.
+such date, at such time and at such place as designated that an annual general meeting must be held at least by or in the manner provided in the corporation's once in each calendar year, and not more than certificate of incorporation or by-laws or if not so 15 months after the last annual reference date, at such time and place as may be determined by the directors.
+An annual meeting of shareholders may be held at a location outside British Columbia if the location for the meeting is provided for in the Articles or, if the Articles do not restrict the company from holding a meeting outside of British Columbia, at a location approved as required by the Articles (and if not so specified then as approved by ordinary resolution of the shareholders).
+Our Articles permit the directors to approve a location for the annual general meeting that is outside of British Columbia.
 We must provide notice of the annual general meeting to each shareholder entitled to attend the meeting, to each director and to the auditor of the company at least 21 days but not more than two months before the meeting date.